joshhighet/r7/USAGE.md

 By default searches will return only a subset of common fields - you can increase the number of fields available with `--smart-columns-max (int)` or view all with `--no-smart-columns`

 To query logs in a specific log set, you can use the `query-logset` command.
 For example, looking for authentication events; `r7 siem logs query-logset "Asset Authentication" "where(source_asset contains insight-vm AND service contains sudo) limit(10)" --time-range "Last 7 days"` - or against a direct log for for process events from a specific user; `r7 siem logs query "Process Start Events" "where(hostname=windows-desktop AND process.username=josh) limit(10)" --time-range "Last 7 days"` - If I was intereted in a particular user's access to various systems, I would look at `r7 siem logs query-logset "Asset Authentication" "where(source_local_account=josh) groupby(source_asset)" --time-range "Last 7 days"`.

+JSON outputs can be large, so use limits to understand the data we are working with, considering limited context windows - the LEQL `limit` should be used when searching raw logs, and

 Alerts are triggered based on specific conditions in log data and investigations are notable roll-ups of related alerts and events.
 You can list unique alerts with `r7 siem alert list` and retrieve specifics with `r7 siem alert get` on an ID or RRN